aditinayak01/Tableau/README.md

 # Tableau

-Vizalizations as part of Data Science A-Z by Krill Emenko
+Visualizations as part of Data Science A-Z by Krill Emenko